Waterways transport in Kerala: Kochi Water Metro

 It is first of its kind in India.
 Intended to integrate with Kochi Metro and serve under Unified Metropolitan Transportation Authority of Kochi city.

 Freight Traffic

 Fertilisers and Chemicals Travancore runs barges through Champakkara Canal in Kochi to transport materials between Ambalamedu and Kochi Port.
 There is also container movement between Kottayam Inland Port and International Container Transshipment Terminal, Kochi.

 Tourism

 Numerous Tourist Boats and Kettuvallam (Houseboats) of Kerala are found near Kollam, Alappuzha, Kumarakom, Kochi and Valiyaparamba in North Malabar.
 Alumkadavu near Karunagappalli is a major center of luxury house boat manufacturing in Kerala.
 There are boat services done in many reservoirs in Kerala for tourists.

+Kerala Shipping and Inland Navigation Corporation has a mini cruise ship named Nefereti which conduct tourist service from Kerala backwaters to open seas at Kochi.